This Day In Music: February 13

 February 13, 1952 ~ Bassist Ed Gagliardi, full name Edward John Gagliardi, born in New York, New York, USA ~ Original bass player for Foreigner, present on the albums Foreigner and Double Vision, fired in 1979.
 Co-founded the band Spys in 1981 with former Foreigner-keyboardist Al Greenwood.
 Spys released just two albums, Spys and Behind Enemy Lines, but would be widely acclaimed for setting the tone for many 80s synth-rock bands.
 Gagliardi, who was right-handed, played the bass left-handed out of admiration for Paul McCartney ~ Gagliardi passed away in 2014

-February 13, 1952 ~ Bassist Paul Jeffreys, full name Paul Avon Jeffreys, born ~ Member of Cockney Rebel from 1972 through 1974.
-Subsequently played with Be-Bop Deluxe, the Warm Jets and the Electric Eels.
-Died, along with his wife Rachel Jeffreys, in the Lockerbie plane bombing while starting their honeymoon ~ Jeffreys passed away in 1988
+February 13, 1952 ~ Bassist Paul Jeffreys, full name Paul Avon Jeffreys, born in Oxford, UK ~ Member of Cockney Rebel from 1972 through 1974, present on the albums The Human Menagerie and The Psychomodo.
+Jeffreys subsequently played with Be Bop Deluxe, the Warm Jets and the Electric Eels.
+Newlyweds Jeffreys and Rachel Jeffreys were among the over 250 killed in the Lockerbie plane bombing, just as they embarked on their honeymoon ~ Jeffreys passed away in 1988

 February 13, 1950 ~ Singer, keyboardist, flutist Peter Gabriel, full name Peter Brian Gabriel, born in London, UK ~ Rose to fame in the 1970s as lead singer of progressive rock band Genesis, leaving the band in 1975.
 Released his solo debut album Peter Gabriel/Car in 1977.
 Best known for songs such as Solsbury Hill, Games Without Frontiers, Shock The Monkey, Sledgehammer, Don't Give Up with Kate Bush, Steam, and others